anderkve/FYS3150/book/introduction_to_cpp/containers.md

 Add page on containers (arrays, vectors, maps, pairs, ...).
 -->

 A **container** stores data in C++.
 We've already seen the most basic example of this, namely variables.
-But there's containers akin to *lists* in Python known as `std::vector`.
+But there's a container akin to *lists* in Python known as `std::vector`.
 We'll discuss this particular one in detail here.

 <!--